Detrended Price Oscillator (DPO) Strategy and Usage

 Predicting peaks and troughs with the DPO

 Another way of using this indicator is to use it as a predictive tool to measure the length of a trend cycle.
 This is done by measuring the distance between the peaks and troughs of the indicator and predicting the peaks and troughs in price.
-An example is that sometimes its seen say a stock shows its trough in every 20-days or every 18 days.
-So after every 20 day or 18 day we can assume that the indicator has reached its trough and can turn up.
+An example is that sometimes it’s seen say a stock shows its trough every 20 days or every 18 days.
+So after every 20 days or 18 days, we can assume that the indicator has reached its trough and can turn up.
 This helps a lot in predicting the market cycle.

 Identify Market Cycles with DPO